Jonny-Preuss/french_verb_learning/README.md

 - Saves all answers directly into the Excel file
 - Tracks completion status per verb
 - Supports restarting or moving to the next verb interactively
+- Error-tracking log for a quick review of (repeated) mistakes

 ## 📁 Project Structure
 french_verb_learning/ <br>